JDASoftwareGroup/jdatech.github.io/_posts/2020-06-19-dask-usage-at-blue-yonder.markdown

 This results in us operating more than ten Dask clusters per customer and environment, with most of the time, only one of the clusters being active and computing something.
-While this leads to overhead in terms of administration and hardware resouces, it also gives us a lot of flexibility.
+While this leads to overhead in terms of administration and hardware resouces, (which we have to mitigate, as outlined below) it also gives us a lot of flexibility.
 For instance, we can update the software on the cluster of one part of the compute pipeline while another part of the pipeline is computing something on a different cluster.

 ### Some numbers